-The Trauma Service Surgeons and Trauma Service’s Staff wish to thank everyone who contributed to the development of this manual.
-This manual contains clinical guidelines which are strictly “suggestions” and educational tools for the management of the Trauma patient and the performance of procedures.
-In no way are they intended to be limited approaches to the problems presented to the Trauma team.
-Many interpretations of these guidelines can be made which are quite appropriate to Trauma care in individual circumstances.
-The approach to each patient should be individualized to fit the particular needs of the patient and the available resource.
+The Trauma Services staff and surgeons wish to thank everyone who contributed to the development of these guidelines, which contain clinical principles and educational tools for the management of the trauma patient and the performance of procedures.
+In no way are they intended to be limited approaches to the problems presented to the trauma team.
+The care provided to each patient should be individualized to fit the particular needs of the patient and the available resources.

 Purpose and Goals:

-In medicine, few situations can be so complex or foreboding as the initial management of the multiply injured patient.
-The successful outcome of a resuscitation of a seriously injured patient is determined by the level of skills of the resuscitating team, the speed and teamwork with which the resuscitation is carried out, and the precision of the diagnosis and treatment used.
+In medicine, few situations can be as complex or foreboding as the management of the injured patient.
+The successful outcome for a seriously injured patient is determined by the level of skills of the resuscitating team, the speed and teamwork with which the resuscitation is carried out, and the precision of the diagnosis and treatment used.

-At Deaconess Hospital, a great effort has been made over recent years to improve trauma care in order to provide outstanding service to the community of Evansville and the surrounding counties.
-In order to fulfill this commitment, all of the members of the Trauma Program must work together to continuously upgrade their skills.
-Since there are many rotating physicians who are involved with the Trauma Program, one of the best ways to ensure optimal care is the standardization of all techniques utilized in the resuscitation of the patient as well as his or her continuing care.
+At Deaconess, we pledge to provide outstanding care to those in our community and beyond who depend on us when they have been injured.
+In order to fulfill this commitment, all members of the Trauma Program must work together to continuously upgrade their skills.
+Since there are many rotating physicians who are involved with the Trauma Program, one of the best ways to ensure optimal care is the standardization of all techniques utilized in the resuscitation and in the continuing care of the injured patient.

 - To improve the delivery of resuscitation care to the trauma patient.